- Gi Tops

 3. Drill Cotton Fabric: This is our most comfortable pants.
 IMO.
 Soft material, abrasion resistant, and still breathable.
 We use a 12 oz. weight fabric.

 Sleeve To Sleeve Measurement: You will need help to do this.
 Have your arms extended out like an airplane with your hands as fists.
 Measure from the knuckle of your middle finger, across your back, to the other middle finger knuckle.
 Add two inches.
-This will account for the 5% shrinkage.
+This method takes into consideration the shrinkage of the fabric.

 Jacket Height: This is a bit trickier.

-Pant Height: Measure from where you where your pants down to 2 inches past your ankle bone.
+Pant Height: Measure from where you wear your pants down to about 1-2 inches past your ankle bone.
 This will account for shrinkage.

-Measuring From A Gi: If you are using an existing gi as reference, and you want those measurements, measure and add the 3% to account for shrinkage.
+Measuring From A Gi: If you are using an existing gi as reference, and you want those measurements, measure and add about 3% to account for shrinkage.